crespire/rails_railsbook/README.md

 Currently have friends working in a "one way" basis.
 The requestor/sender side works, but I am not sure how to make sure the other side (receiver) also work.
 Thinking on it...

-I have decided to utilize callbacks to generate two join models for each friendship, with callbacks to also keep their status in sync.
+~~I have decided to utilize callbacks to generate two join models for each friendship, with callbacks to also keep their status in sync.
 This way, when a user initiates a request, an inverse request is generated.
 The same goes for when a status changes, or when a record is destroyed.
 I have indexed the requests so that they are unique by user/friend id, which means you can only friend the person once.
 I prefer this approach as SQL is fast and cheap, and it means my associations can be simple-ish, and I am able to add pending friends by using the shovel operator on friends.
 I don't get `current_user.friends.pending` but I do get `current_user.friends` and `current_user.pending_friends`.
-I do get to use scopes with the `current_user.requests` association though, which should be good enough for me for now.
+I do get to use scopes with the `current_user.requests` association though, which should be good enough for me for now.~~

-The next step is to revisit the routes, and start to work on the controller and supporting views.
+As an update, I have decided against the "mirrored" relationship approach.
+While it seems fine in concept, I think it will have problems at scale, both relying on callbacks that get triggered for each transaction, and how quickly the data might grow as you add users.
+I know this is essentially a toy app, so that won't be something I have to really worry about, but I still think it's worth thinking at that scale as an exercise.

+I've stuck with the bi-furcated associations approach, and added a few custom methods to my User model to consolidate the associations into a single method call.
+This is similiar to how I was doing it previously, but instead of writing queries in the custom methods, I am leveraging Rails associations.

+I've got the Request controller fleshed out (I think), with the key elements I need to make sure requests can be created.
+I think a "TDD" approach here would be helpful, because I have to think about how I want the over all system to work (in terms of where users can request friends, etc), then build out the testing to support the views, etc.

+It will be interesting to see how I can do all fo this with Turbo.

 #Post Script